koshy123/GameOfThronesHQ/README.md

 ### MVP EXAMPLE
-- The axious fetch from Game of thrones API
+- The axios fetch from Game of thrones API
 - The state that is passed down from App.js to Quote.js
 - The various components that are linked to each other with Router and Link